olilarkin/ADC2018/README.md

 # ADC2018
-A collection of examples using emscripten for the audio developers conference, mostly extracted from the emscripten tests.
+A collection of examples using emscripten for the audio developers conference.
+Code is mostly extracted and simplified from the emscripten tests.

 * Check out this repository recursively using the following command:
 ```